benjuh/aoc2023/README.md

 the problem then needed the answer in the form of left + right as a 2 digit number. i.e. => (left * 10) + right

-Time Complexity: O(n)
-Space Complexity: O(n)

 ## Day 2

 [Problem](https://adventofcode.com/2023/day/2)

 Parsing was the hardest part of this one.
 My approach was to make a struct `Game` that has fields of an `id` and a `game_states` array that keeps track of used [R, G, B] dice in the game state.
 Then I can iterate over each game state in the game and make sure they meet the limits given in the problem.
 This approach amde it really easy to complete part 2.

-Time Complexity: O(n*m) where n is the number of games and m is the number of times each game is played

-Space Complexity: O(n*m) for each game `n` there is an array of `m` game states in which each game state is an array of size 3 to represent number of R,G,B dice used in each game.

 ## Day 3